Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Why?
 Because it will remind you of an important characteristic of husbands: They like to make things feel better.

-Husbands hate to see anything broken—especially their wives, who are hurt by the dashed hopes and crushed dreams that mark infertility.
+Husbands hate to see anything broken —especially their wives.
+They hate to see wiveswho are hurt by the dashed hopes and crushed dreams that mark infertility.
 As one husband put it, “The most difficult part is knowing that Linda (my wife) is in so much pain.”

 In our case, John hated it when Sylvia grieved over our infertility.
 He hated it so much that he was quick with “Band-aid” words and a quick kiss to make it better.

 It will happen,” he reassured.
 “Don’t worry, we’re still young.
 We can always try again next month.
-Why don’t you and I go out for dinner this evening so you can get your mind off infertility?
+Why don’t you and I go out for dinner this evening?
+This way you can get your mind off infertility.
 Talking about it all the time only makes you depressed.
 You need to start looking on the bright side of things.
-After all, you’ve got me, and we’re happy together!
+After all, you’ve got me.
+And we’re happy together!
 Be thankful for what you’ve got.”

 Behold: Mr. Fix-it to the rescue!
 Like John, most husbands think it’s their God-given duty to make their wives feel better.